Anushka123Garg/Zomatopia/README.md

 # Zomatopia
-Built this basic restaurant website using React JS.
+Built this basic restaurant website using React JS and added search filter.